 2017 marks the launch of Canada’s 4th annual Farm to School Month Canada Campaign.
 Our aim this year is to inspire the establishment of a children’s organic vegetable garden at the Prime Minister’s residence at 24 Sussex Street in Ottawa, Ontario.
 Canadian preschools, schools and campuses that participate and register their activity are eligible for a draw to receive a grant to further their Farm to School work.

 Farm to Cafeteria Canada has partnered with the Whole Kids Foundation to deliver grants directly to Canadian schools to support their plans to bring the local harvest into school cafeterias where is served up in a salad bar.
 In 2016, grants were delivered to 50 schools in BC and ON enabling thousands of students with opportunities to grow, harvest, cook, preserve and eat healthy local sustainable foods.
 Plans are underway to expand the grant program to additional provinces.
-A call for proposals will be available in the fall of 2017.
+Details about upcoming Farm to School Canada Grants may be found here.

 George Brown College (lead agency), Farm to Cafeteria Canada and Sustain Ontario teamed up to secure funds from Social Sciences Humanities Research Council in order to conduct a national survey of Farm to School activity Canada with a view to illuminate promising practices, and policy recommendations .
 A national survey is underway.
 A full report will be out in 2019.

 For additional details email George Hoyer, lead investigator firstname.lastname@example.org